Phionamary/Eevnts_App/README.md

 # Events App
-This is a repository for building an application during the Level Up program
+This is a repository for building an event ticketing application during the Level Up program